-Keywords: strong, objective, straightforward, driven, focused, decisive, luxurious, glamorous, determined, captivating, lavish
+Keywords that describe the Winter brand: Strong, objective, straightforward, driven, focused, decisive, luxurious, glamorous, determined, captivating, lavish

 The winter brand voice is straightforward and to the point.
 They do not sugarcoat their communication and they tell it like it is.

 The winter colors are cool, saturated and clear.

-Textures: Winter textures include luxurious marble, opulent gold, and the minimal white or black.
+Winter graphics have hard lines with geometric shapes.
+The patterns are clean, minimal and no-fuss.
+Winter textures include luxurious marble, opulent gold, and the minimal white or black.